 ‘Steam cleaning’ is otherwise called ‘hot water extraction’ and involves a machine that fires hot water into the carpet and then extracts it; hence the name.
 This vigorous process loosens dirt which is sucked up with the water, leaving the carpet looking fresh and clean.
 The hot water also helps break down the bonds in the dirt that makes it cling to your carpet, whilst also sanitizing it.
 You will find that this process is extremely effective if done well, but if it is done badly, then there can be serious issues.
 The job is one that must be done by a professional, and when you make the call, you need to be sure that the professional is using well-maintained machines, as any issues with extracting the water will leave you with a sodden carpet, prone to damp and mould.

-Dry cleaning is more expensive, but perhaps worth the money!
-The process uses a dry compound mixed with small amounts of solution, which is then scrubbed into the carpet by hand of machine.
-The solution attracts dirt away from the fibers, and leaves the carpet looking incredibly clean.
+Dry cleaning is more expensive but perhaps worth the money!
+The process uses a dry compound mixed with small amounts of solution, which is then scrubbed into the carpet by the hand of the machine.
+The solution attracts dirt away from the fibres and leaves the carpet looking incredibly clean.
 You will find that this method is most effective, but given the cost, it is not a regular thing to be doing!